mayuresh-savargaonkar/starter-hugo-academic/content/publication/oagnn/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication:  2021 IEEE Transportation Electrification Conference & Expo (ITEC)
+publication:  2023 IEEE Transportation Electrification Conference & Expo (ITEC)
 publication_short:

-abstract: This paper proposes a hybrid LSTM network for robust state-of-charge estimation of Li-ion batteries.
-The proposed model improves the estimation accuracy of a typical LSTM by using the SOC estimations of other trained machine learning (ML) models in addition to the original measurable battery cell parameters to train the LSTM.
-The hybrid LSTM intrinsically learns to timely activate the proper ML model by learning the complex dependencies between the accuracy of ML models and cell parameters.
-The proposed model is shown to achieve around 25% improvement in MAE for the last twenty cycles (near end-of-life) SOC estimation.
+abstract: This paper proposes an Orthogonal Autoencoded Long-Short- Term Memory (OALSTM) network for long-term the State-Of-Charge (SOC) forecasting in Lithium-ion (Li-ion) battery cells.
+By leveraging the use of LSTMs in capturing temporal trends and orthogonal Autoencoder for extracting non- trivial robust latent features, OALSTM can achieve precise and accurate long-term SOC estimations near the end-of-life.
+One key contribution is learning orthogonal temporal encodings that generalize for long-term forecasting because it reduces the likelihood of false multicollinearity.
+Our results show that OALSTM outperforms other benchmark models for long-term SOC estimation of Li-ion battery cells under varying charging and discharging conditions.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis # placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.